Asaluyeh: Water supply project

 Construction of two water desalination plants each with a capacity of 10,000 cubic per day started in March 2005.
 The project was finished 10 months ahead of its contractual 16 months estimate, making it a landmark in project execution in the region.

 The creation of a network for transferring water distribution network in different sites is underway.

 Green space and environment

 In view of the Zone's policy on environmental protection and alleviation of industrial pollutions, first steps have been taken in the form of 1000 hectares of urban green space and 3000 hectares allocated to forestation and expansion of the mangrove trees in the tidal area of the sea.
-In this way, 10% of the total industrial site and 28% of the entire Zone will be transformed into green space.

 Foreign involvement

 Individual gas and petrochemical plants at Asoluyeh, when constructed, usually involve a partnership with a foreign company.
 The government of President Ahmadinejad, who came to power in 2005, has favoured local firms over foreign companies in the energy and other sectors.
 Due to the embargo in place against Iran by the United States, it is mostly European and Asian companies becoming involved.